 The historic launch of the Apollo 11 mission carried three astronauts toward the moon.
 Two of them would set foot on the lunar surface for the first time in human history as millions of people around the world followed their steps on television.

-The crew of Apollo 11 were all experienced astronauts.
-All three had flown missions into space before.
+The crew of Apollo 11 were all experienced astronauts who had been to space before.

 Cmdr.
-Neil Armstrong, 38, had previously piloted Gemini 8, the first time two vehicles docked in space.
+Neil Armstrong had piloted Gemini 8; that mission was the first time two vehicles docked in space.
 Born Aug.
 5, 1930, in Ohio, Armstrong was 38 when he became the first civilian to command two American space missions.

 Col. Edwin Eugene "Buzz" Aldrin, 39, was the first astronaut with a doctorate to fly in space.
 Born Jan.
-20, 1930, in New Jersey, Aldrin piloted Gemini 12, taking a two-hour, twenty-minute walk in space to demonstrate that an astronaut could work efficiently outside of the vehicle.
+20, 1930, in New Jersey, Aldrin piloted Gemini 12 in November 1966, and performed a 140-minute walk in space to demonstrate that an astronaut could work efficiently outside the vehicle.
 For Apollo 11, he served as the lunar module pilot.

 The command module pilot, Lt.
 Col. Michael Collins, 38, was born in Italy on Oct.
 31, 1930.
-The pilot of Gemini 10, Collins spent almost an hour and a half outside of the craft on a space-walk and became the first person to meet another spacecraft in orbit.
+Collins piloted Gemini 10 in July 1966, and spent almost 1.5 hours outside the craft on a spacewalk.

 The lunar module touched down on the moon's Sea of Tranquility, a large basaltic region, at 4:17 p.m.
-EDT.
-Armstrong notified Houston with the historic words, "Houston, this is Tranquility Base.
+Eastern time.
+Armstrong notified Houston with the historic words, "Houston, Tranquility Base here.
 The Eagle has landed."
-For the first two hours, Armstrong and Aldrin checked all of the systems, configured the lunar module for the stay on the moon, and ate.
-They decided to skip the scheduled four-hour rest to explore the surface.

-While on the surface, the astronauts set up several experiments, collected samples of lunar soil and rock to bring home, erected a United States flag, and took core samples from the crust.
-They spoke with U.S. President Richard Nixon, whose voice was transmitted from the White House, and placed a plaque that stated:
+While on the surface, the astronauts set up several experiments, collected samples of lunar soil and rock to bring home, erected a United States flag and took core samples from the crust.
+They spoke with U.S. President Richard Nixon, whose voice was transmitted from the White House, and placed a plaque on the ground that stated: